fritzo/pomagma/src/reducer/README.md

 # Reduction Engines

-This Reducer module implements various interpreters for nondeterministic extensional combinatory algebra, henceforth SKJ/H&ast;.
+This module implements virtual machines for nondeterministic extensional combinatory algebra and &lambda;-calculus.

-The algorithms extend the beta-eta reduction (aka strong normalization) algorithm of Boulifa and Mezohiche
-<a href="#user-content-Boulifa03">[Boulifa03]</a>
-to nondeterministic combinatory algebra.
+## Engineering strategy

+tl;dr
+- nondeterminism + order oracle = types
+- order oracle + reflection = a very strong foundation

+The engineering strategy has been to get "types for free" by adding angelic nondeterminism to the language and implementing a theorem prover to weakly decide Scott ordering and to "garbage collect" concurrent continuations that are provably redundant.
+This theorem prover is limited, but approaches the Pi02 complete theory H&ast;.
+Since we've put so much effort into this theorem prover, we put more effort into exposing the theorem prover through reflection.
+Reflection has to be very careful and work always through a quoting comonad that flattens out order.
+Once we have the order oracle and reflection, this system is very strong, capable of expressing the full arithmetic hierarchy.

 ## Lineage of the various engines

 - [`engine.py`](./engines/engine.py)
   An initial implementation of a combinator reduction machine supporting many different reduction rules.
-  <br> Supports: ['sk', 'join', 'quote', 'types', 'lib', 'unit']
+  This is algorithm is based on combinatory beta-eta reduction (aka strong normalization) of Boulifa and Mezohiche
+  <a href="#user-content-Boulifa03">[Boulifa03]</a>,
+  and extends it to nondeterministic combinatory algebra.

 - [`engine.hpp`](./engine.hpp)
   A C++ port of an early version of engine.py.
 This is very limited, and mostly